Mercedes-Benz CL-Class: Second generation (C215; 1998–2006)

-The CL coupés come equipped with the very latest in Mercedes-Benz technology, and along with the S-Class saloons the CL coupés receive new technological features (it introduced the refined Active Body Control fully active suspension system and Bi-Xenon HID lights).
-Active Body Control uses four hydraulic suspension rams that use three pressure regulators connected to a combination power steering and suspension pump, pushing fluid at a pressure of 2960 psi through the system that, along with several intermediate computers and master CPU, keeps this car absolutely flat through the corners.
+The C215 CL coupés introduced the Active Body Control (ABC) fully active suspension system and Bi-Xenon HID lights).
+Active Body Control uses four hydraulic suspension rams that use three pressure regulators connected to a combination power steering and suspension pump, pushing fluid at a pressure of 2960 psi through the system that, along with several intermediate computers and master CPU, keeps this car flat through the corners.
+The W220 S-Class sibling had standard Airmatic air suspension (a semi-active suspension system) across the range with ABC as an option, although ABC was included on top-performing trims (S 55 AMG (supercharged), S 600 (biturbo), and S 65 AMG).
+Other drivetrain differences from the W220 included no availability of 4Matic, and no diesel engines (inline-6 or V6) nor V6 petrol engines on the C215.

-The CL class has a lengthy list of custom available features.
-The following features are standard: climate control, ABC (hydraulic) suspension, all-leather interior, designer wood trim, trip computer, CD, navigation system, front heated seats, power moonroof, as well as power door and trunk closing assist.
+Standard equipment on the C215 includes active suspension (see above), climate control, all-leather interior, designer wood trim, trip computer, CD, navigation system, front heated seats, power moonroof, as well as power door and trunk closing assist.
+The CL also features double hinged doors, which move forward slightly as they open to allow for a larger opening in tight spaces.
 Optional features include a heated steering wheel and voice-activated telephone, as well as, front fan-cooled and heated seats.

-The CL63 AMG is the rarest W215 CL of all.
-It was produced only in November 2001 and just 26 examples were sold.
-The engine produces 438 bhp and 390 lb-ft torque between 2,500 - 5,800 rpm, with a peak of 457 at 4,400 rpm. with some UK being and one for France registered in March 2002.
+The CL63 AMG was produced only in November 2001 and just 26 examples were sold.
+The engine produced 438 bhp and 390 lb-ft of torque between 2,500 - 5,800 rpm, with a peak of 457 at 4,400 rpm.
 The V12-powered CL63 AMG was only sold in Europe and Asia.
-Mercedes-Benz never offered the W215 CL63 for sale; all were sold exclusively through AMG.
+Mercedes-Benz never offered the C215 CL63 for sale; all were sold exclusively through AMG.